Last updated on September 26th, 2023 at 11:05 pm

-The #BloggerLife’s made me a phone guy, blessed with brand partners inviting me to keep on top of the latest devices!
-One of these is Alcatel, North America’s fourth-largest smartphone manufacturer, who recently celebrated the Canadian launch of Alcatel Idol 4!
+The #BloggerLife’s made me a phone guy, blessed with brand partners inviting me to keep up with the latest devices!
+One of these is Alcatel, North America’s fourth-largest smartphone manufacturer, which recently celebrated the Canadian launch of Alcatel Idol 4!

 At $300, the Idol 4‘s for those wanting premium smartphone features without the premium smartphone prices.
-(Remember the days where you could buy a new iPhone without the four-digit sticker shock???)
+(Remember when you could buy a new iPhone without the four-digit sticker shock???)

 If a phone isn’t tough enough, it won’t stand a chance against me.
 On any given day, I’ll: